AT MOORE, OUR GOAL IS TO CREATE INSPIRING ARTISTS, AND INSPIRING LEADERS.

 Moore’s Student Orientation Staff are sophomores and juniors who work with new students as they adapt to life at Moore by providing support during orientation and the subsequent semesters.

 Students apply for an SOS position in the spring and are selected before they leave for the summer break.
-They must be either sophomores or juniors and must have a minimum 2.5 GPA and be in good standing at the College.
+Students interested in SOS should speak with Jeanette Wintjen (email@example.com) in Student Services.

 RESIDENCE LIFE STAFF

-Residence Life staff is a group of four Resident Directors and eight Resident Assistants who work with the Associate Dean for Residence Life and Housing.
-They assist in both the personal and operational aspects of managing the residence halls.
+Residence Life staff assists in both the personal and operational aspects of managing the residence halls.

 In addition to the skills that all leaders receive in training, the Residence Life Staff learns interpersonal helping skills, such as conflict resolution, mediation, crisis interventions; and operational procedures related to maintenance and security.
 They work with staff in Student Services to provide social and educational programming for the students living in the residence halls.